RBGKew/Reconciliation-and-Matching-Framework/deduplicator/readme.md

 The Reporter(s) define the output format of the match- and deduplication tasks.

-## what it should do
-- the transformers including the Dictionary should be moved into their own module in order to make them better accessible for other uses (e.g. from pentahoo, what the DataImprovementTeam use a lot)

 ## further reading
 * see the old README for more background info